azreenasir/hotelSystem/README.md

 # Open the source code and install the composer that this project require.

-You can navigate to composer.json files to check the composer that we need to install
+You can navigate to composer.json to check the composer that we need to install